EES and ETIAS: new requirements for travelling to the EU for non-EU passport holders

 There are some important changes to EU border regulations that affect all non-EU nationals travelling to EU/Schengen countries.
 It’s important that you’re aware of these changes so that you can plan accordingly and ensure that your journey goes smoothly.

-EES – the European Entry/Exit System – will come into force on 10th November 2024.
+EES – the European Entry/Exit System – is expected to come into force in October 2025.

 You will be required to register your biometric details, such as fingerprints and a photo, when you arrive in the EU.
 EES registration will replace the current system of manually stamping passports when visitors arrive in the EU.